rrharvey/grunt-file-blocks/README.md

 A blocks configuration object.

+__-- OR --__

+#### files
+Type: `Object[]`

+This property may be used to specify multiple source files.
+Each object in the array should specify the three target properties above.

-### Block Configuration
+### Blocks Configuration Object

 A block configuration specifies file matching patterns.
 The configuration may also override options from the task or target.

 #### Property Names (Keys)
-Must match the name of a block in the HTML file.
+Must match the name of a block in the source file.

 #### src
 Type: `String|String[]`
 File [globbing patterns](http://gruntjs.com/configuring-tasks#globbing-patterns) used to find source files.

-#### prefix
-Type: `String`
-A prefix that will be added to each matched file name.

-i.e. prefix: '~/' Adds a tilde slash path resolver for ASP.NET MVC sites.

 ### Advanced Block Configuration Properties
 The *cwd*, *flatten*, *ext*, *rename*, and *matchBase* options may be added to a block configuration object in order to [build the files list dynamically](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically).